sdaqo/anipy-cli/README.md

   -D, --delete-history  Delete your History.
   -b, --binge           Binge mode.
 Binge multiple episodes like so: first_number-second_number (e.g. 1-3) -s, --seasonal        Seasonal Anime mode.
 Bulk download or binge watch newest episodes.
-  -c, --config          Print path to the config file.
+  -f, --ffmpeg          Use ffmpeg to download m3u8 playlists, may be more stable but is way slower than internal downloader -c, --config          Print path to the config file.

 ```